 People of all ages benefit from Diphtheria, tetanus and pertussis vaccine (dtap)

 The Dtap vaccine protects against tetanus, diphtheria and whoopin cough (pertussis).
-The Dtap vaccine is suitable for adults and children over 4 years of age.
+The Dtap vaccine is suitable as a booster vaccine for adolescents and adults.
 All three diseases are serious and, despite treatment, can even lead to death at worst.

 Tetanus can be acquired from the soil, for example, through a wound or animal bite.
 The disease is caused by a toxin secreted by a bacteria called Clostridium tetani.
 The bacterium is common all over the world.